 Apart from the above new features, the OS includes the older Linux Kernel 5.4 and new keyboard navigations added.
 You can find a huge list of shortcuts in the Settings app that could be overwhelmingly tiring to memorize in a single go, but if you make this OS a daily driver, you will eventually get used to it.

 You should be able to upgrade to the latest version of Pop_OS by using the following commands in the Terminal.

 sudo apt full-upgrade

 If you prefer a GUI way, go to the “About” page, and you should see a message that Pop!_OS 20.04 is available.
 Click on the “Download” button and wait until the OS is downloaded.

-After the download is done, you will see a notification saying the upgrade is ready.
+After the download, you will see a notification saying the upgrade is ready.
 Follow the on-screen instructions to complete the update.

-Pop!_OS is certainly a Linux distribution that will have a significant impact on the world of desktop computing.
-It comes with a footprint and style of its own, and it’s not just another skin on Ubuntu.
-The dev team is highly focused, and it’s evident from the roadmap they have lined up, the future of Pop!_OS looks excellent.
-I highly recommend you to download Pop OS 20.04, create a live USB drive, and take it for a spin.
+Pop!_OS is undoubtedly a Linux distribution that will significantly impact the desktop computing world.
+It comes with a footprint and style, not just another skin on Ubuntu.
+The dev team is highly focused, and it’s evident from the roadmap they have lined up that the future of Pop!_OS looks excellent.
+I highly recommend downloading Pop OS 20.04, creating a live USB drive, and taking it for a spin.
 Do let us know your thoughts in the comments below.